Jorritboer/research_internship_report/report.typ

 == Fixed Points
-Crucial for the next section, @sec:modal about modal mu-calculus, is reasoning about _fixed points_ of _monotone_ functions.
+Crucial for the next section, @sec:modal about modal $mu$-calculus, is reasoning about _fixed points_ of _monotone_ functions.
 We briefly recall the important definitions and theorems.

 #definition[
   A _complete lattice_ is a partially ordered set $angle.l L, <= angle.r$ such that every subset $M subset.eq L$ has a least upper bound $or.big M$ and greatest lower bound $and.big M$.
 Specifically, the whole set $L$ has a least and greatest element, which we denote $and.big L = bot$ and $or.big L = top$, respectively.